Skip to main content

 }

-With the typography and layout systems consolidated, the remaining kit components fell into two categories:
+With the typography and layout systems consolidated, the leftover kit components sorted themselves into two piles:

 Moved to shared-ui (no Next.js deps)